Super chewy and soft cookies flavored with delicious mocha and mint chocolate chip.

 Tag @sallysbakeblog on Instagram and hashtag it #sallysbakingaddiction.

-Today’s cookies began with the same dough from my very popular Chewy Chocolate Chunk Cookies.
+Today’s cookies began with the same dough from my very popular Chewy Chocolate Chip Cookies.